ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 **BOTH** of these methods will result in the [`CBPeripheralDelegate.peripheral(_:didUpdateValueFor:error:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral) callback being executed.

 The difference is *when* the callback is made.
+If it is a response to the `readValue(for:)` method, it's predictable.
+What goes up, must come down.
+Not so, for the `setNotifyValue(_:, for:)` method.

 I have chosen to use the "Notify" method, so, if you remember, we called [`CBPeripheral.setNotifyValue(_:, for:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) in the [`sendQuestion(_:)`](https://gist.github.com/ChrisMarshallNY/80f3370d407f9b5f848077e5f2061894#file-01-secondstep-00-swift-L16) method, above.